-Things to Know Before Travelling to New Zealand
+Things to Know Before Traveling to New Zealand

-- Being remote comes at a price and you will find that New Zealand is an expensive destination.
-Traveling during the shoulder seasons between April and May and September and October might offer better value and good weather.
+- Being remote comes at a price and you will find that the country is an expensive destination.
+If you’re on a budget, the best time to visit New Zealand is during the shoulder seasons between April and May and September and October, with better value and good weather.
 The high season is during New Zealand’s summer months between December and February.
 This is when accommodation and flight prices are the highest.